 An HE STA shall be capable of receiving A-MPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its HT Capabilities and VHT Capabilities elements, and the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities element in the 2.4 GHz or 5 GHz bands.
 An HE STA shall be capable of receiving A-MPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent Extension field in the HE Capabilities element and the Maximum A-MPDU Length Exponent field in HE 6 GHz Band Capabilities element in the 6 GHz band.

+(#4295)An EHT STA shall be capable of receiving A-MPDUs where A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its HT Capabilities and VHT Capabilities elements, and the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities and EHT Capabilities elements in the 2.4 GHz or 5 GHz bands.
+An EHT STA shall be capable of receving A-MPDUs where the A-MPDU pre-EOF padding length is up to value indicated by the Maximum A-MPDU Length Exponent field in HE 6 GHz Band Capabilities, and the Maximum A-MPDU Length Exponent Extension field in the HE Capabilities and EHT Capabilities elements in the 6 GHz band.

 A STA shall not transmit an A-MPDU in an HT PPDU that is longer than the value indicated by the Maximum A-MPDU Length Exponent field in the HT Capabilities element received from the intended receiver.
 MPDUs in an A-MPDU carried in an HT PPDU shall be limited to a maximum length of 4095 octets.
 A STA shall not transmit an A-MPDU in a VHT PPDU where the A-MPDU pre-EOF padding length is longer than the value indicated by the Maximum A-MPDU Length Exponent field in the VHT Capabilities element received from the intended receiver.
 An S1G STA shall not transmit an A-MPDU in an S1G PPDU where the AMPDU pre-EOF padding length field is longer than the value indicated by the Maximum A-MPDU Length Exponent field in the S1G Capabilities element received from the intended receiver.
 A STA shall not transmit an A-MPDU in a DMG PPDU that is longer than the value indicated by the Maximum A-MPDU Length Exponent field in the DMG Capabilities element received from theintended receiver.